Occupation of Iraq (2003–2011): Muqtada al-Sadr

 Initially hopeful that al-Sistani would force al-Sadr to capitulate, the coalition was disappointed when, while he called for all sides to show restraint, he focused instead on condemning coalition activities in Fallujah.
-In mid-May 2004, a US lead force began pushing into Najaf.
+In mid-May 2004, a US-led force began pushing into Najaf.
 In the process, they invaded several mosques to seize weaponry, and there were reports of damage to some of Shia Islam's holiest shrines.
 US forces, using their superior firepower and air support, inflicted a steady stream of al-Mahdi army casualties; al-Sadr and hospital officials disputed the numbers, and both claimed that many of them were civilians.
 The al-Mahdi were only able to inflict few American casualties, but on 17 May, it was reported that the Al-Madhi army drove Italian troops from their base in Nasiriyah.
 Ten Italians were wounded, along with 20 al-Mahdi army fighters wounded and two killed, in the assault.
 The base was peacefully retaken the next day in a negotiated settlement with local clan leaders.

 While the Alliance continually insisted that he had little support, and there were limited clashes with the smaller SCIRI, he was seldom condemned by his more senior clerics.
 Islamic courts expanded their influence in areas he controlled.
 The Imam Ali mosque ended its call for prayers with a request for divine protection for him, and his followers were clearly large in number.
 Many believed that al-Sistani did not speak out against al-Sadr for fear of turning Shiite against Shiite.
 A poll found that, in mid-May 2004, 32% of Iraqis strongly supported al-Sadr, and another 36% somewhat supported him.

 In August 2004, al-Sadr attempted a second rebellion, and his al-Mahdi army again incited violence, especially in the Sadr city slum area of Baghdad, and in Najaf.
 US forces responded by pushing into the areas of Najaf controlled by al-Mahdi, sending the militia reeling.
 Supported by helicopter gunships, the US military managed to kill several hundred al-Mahdi fighters, and further close in on the Iman Ali mosque, where al-Sadr had made his base.
 Brutal fighting raged between US troops and al-Madhi militiamen in a cemetery outside the mosque.
 To avoid damaging the sacred mosque in a direct raid, a political solution was sought, and a deal was struck between al-Sistani and al-Sadr ended his rebellion.
 In September 2004, a program encouraged al-Madhi members in Sadr city to exchange their guns into authorities for a financial compensation, and the slum was almost fully pacified.

 By August 2005, al-Sadr had adopted a more conciliatory tone, along with a much lower profile, saying "I call upon all the believers to save the blood of the Muslims and to return to their homes" after an outbreak of violence between some of his followers and those of Abdul Aziz al-Hakim.